Apr 19, 2026 | 7 min read

 const staleThresholdSeconds = SCHEDULE_INTERVAL_SECONDS + 2 * 60;

-The buffer matters more than it looks.
-The schedule interval alone is too aggressive.
-A run that is legitimately still working, just running a little long, could get re-claimed by the next invocation and end up duplicated anyway.
-The extra buffer says: trust the current run for a while past the next schedule tick, and only re-claim when you are confident it is actually dead.
+The buffer matters.
+The schedule interval alone is too aggressive — a run that is legitimately still working, just running a little long, could get re-claimed and duplicated anyway.
+The extra buffer trusts the current run past the next schedule tick, and only re-claims when it's reasonably confident the previous one is dead.

-With that clause, a stalled row heals itself.
-The next scheduled run sees it as stale, claims it through the same atomic path, and picks the work back up.
-No one has to manually unstick anything.
+With that clause, a stalled row heals itself on the next scheduled run, which sees it as stale, claims it through the same atomic path, and picks the work back up.

-The better shape is per-row containment.
-Each account is processed in its own try/catch.
-On success, the row goes back to IDLE.
-On failure, it goes to FAILED, the error is logged and reported, and the loop moves on:
+Each account runs in its own try/catch instead.
+On success it goes back to IDLE.
+On failure it goes to FAILED, the error is logged, and the loop moves on:

 for (const config of claimed) {